maxpmaxp/pdfreader/doc/examples/extract_page_text.rst

   >>> viewer.canvas.strings
   ['LOCAL INFORMATION', 'P19010300000457', ...]

-:class:`~pdfreader.viewer.SimpleCanvas` attributes are:
+Text-related :class:`~pdfreader.viewer.SimpleCanvas` attributes are:

 - :attr:`~pdfreader.viewer.SimpleCanvas.text_content` - contains all data within a single BT/ET block:
   commands and text strings.
 All text strings are surrounded by brackets and decoded according to the current graphical state (*q, Q, gs, Tf* and few other commands).
   The value can be used to parse text content by PDF markdown.

-- :attr:`~pdfreader.viewer.SimpleCanvas.strings` - list of all strings.
-Just plain text.
+- :attr:`~pdfreader.viewer.SimpleCanvas.strings` - list of all strings as they come in text blocks.
+  Just decoded plain text.
 No PDF markdown here.

 How to parse PDF markdown